Catalog Description

 Activity:

-1. The instructor will hand out a lengthy tongue twister and divide students into pairs evaluating one other's level of stage diction.
+- The instructor will hand out a lengthy tongue twister and divide students into pairs in chat rooms evaluating one another's level of stage diction.
 Instructor will then lead the class in extensive vocal diction exercises to warm-up fully focusing on voiced and unvoiced popping of consonants.
-Instructor will then divide students back into same pairs to re-evaluate stage diction utilizing same tongue-twister.
+Instructor will then divide students back into same pairs to re-evaluate each other's stage diction utilizing same tongue-twister.

 Lecture:

-1. The instructor will utilize a PowerPoint to define and list examples of types of acting objectives and lead a discussion on strategies to build effective objectives for character work.
+- The instructor will utilize a lecture slide presentation to define and list examples of types of acting objectives and lead a discussion on strategies to build effective objectives for character work.

 Typical Out of Class Assignments